-- · Take regular sitting breaks. - Move around when possible instead of standing still for too long. - Use a foot rest and/or anti-fatigue mat to encourage movement in the lower limbs and avoid foot discomfort.
+- Take regular sitting breaks. - Move around, when possible, instead of standing still for too long. - Use a footrest or anti-fatigue mat to encourage movement in the lower limbs and avoid foot discomfort.

-If equipped with a Sit-Stand Workstation, rotate sitting and standing every 2 hours, if possible.
+If equipped with a sit-stand workstation, rotate sitting and standing every 2 hours, if possible.